 Bob Ford sent a telegram to Governor Crittendon informing him of the deed.
 He asked for the reward.
 But both brothers were charged with First Degree Murder.
 They received swift justice!
 In the space of 24 hours:

 This brought criticism to the Governor.
-It appeared as if he was in on the plot to have a citizen murdered, rather than just apprehended.1,2,4
+It appeared as if he plotted to have a citizen murdered, rather than just apprehended.1,2,4

 Jesse's mother Zerelda James Samuel had Jesse buried on the family grounds.
-Upon his headstone she authored this epitaph: "In Loving Memory of my Beloved Son, Murdered by a Traitor and Coward Whose Name is not Worthy to Appear Here."7
+She authored his headstone epitaph: "In Loving Memory of my Beloved Son, Murdered by a Traitor and Coward Whose Name is not Worthy to Appear Here."7

 Jesse's wife, Zee Mimms James, found creditors moving in on her, to collect.
 But no funds remained at his death.
 Zee auctioned off what little was left.10,14 She was depressed, and stated "I am not in good circumstances and a little money would greatly assist me."

 She moved to Kansas City to live with her brother.
 It was there she died on November 13, 1900.
 Her burial was in Mount Olivet Cemetery in Kearney MO.10